arghena/katharsis/docs/FAQ.md

 ![Not Opened](../assets/faq/not_opened.png)

-This happens because the Katharsis binary was not signed with an Apple Developer Certificate during its build process in the [Actions](https://github.com/kurosakishigure/katharsis/actions/workflows/cd.yml).
+This happens because the Katharsis binary was not signed with an [Apple Developer Certificate](https://developer.apple.com/support/certificates) during its build process in the [Actions](https://github.com/kurosakishigure/katharsis/actions/workflows/cd.yml).

+> We plan to use artifact attestations to establish provenance for builds.
+For more details, see [#73](https://github.com/kurosakishigure/katharsis/issues/73).

 ### Plan 1